Who’s Frida Kahlo? A Proud Mexican Artist.

 The Cachuchas antics were both impressive and, at times, torturous.

-In one instance they rode a donkey through the halls which caused classrooms to empty.
 In another, they lit a web of fireworks around a dog and sent him running through the hallways.

-She earned good grades without putting forth much effort and often skipped class given that she didn’t want to sit through the lectures of ill-prepared or boring teachers.
+She earned good grades without putting forth much effort and often skipped class, given that she didn’t want to sit through the lectures of ill-prepared or boring teachers.

-Occasionally she would go as far as petitioning the director to remove teachers she saw as unfit.
+Occasionally, she would go as far as petitioning the director to remove teachers she saw as unfit.

 “He is not a teacher,” she would say.
 “He doesn’t know what he’s talking about since the text contradicts what he says, and when we ask him questions, he is not capable of answering them.
 Let’s eliminate him and renew the professorship.”